yiguo-17/array-of-radioactive-mutants/README.md

 This is a typical test-based assignment, so:

 1. Fork and `clone`.
-2. `cd` into the local respository.
+2. `cd` into the local repository.
 3. Run `npm install` and `npm test`.
 4. Make some functions!